petaverse-cloud/pv-docs-site/docs/devices/network-bluetooth/tracking-range.md

 + GPS and Network Coverage:

     Petority relies on GPS technology and network coverage to provide accurate location information.
 As long as your pet is within an area with network connectivity, you can track their location.
-TThis means that the tracking range can be quite extensive in urban and well-connected areas.
+This means that the tracking range can be quite extensive in urban and well-connected areas.
 + Open Spaces vs. Obstacles:

     You can expect a broader tracking range in open outdoor spaces, such as parks or fields.
 However, the tracking range might be limited due to potential signal interference while your pet is indoors or in areas with dense vegetation or many buildings.